ailabstw/FLaVor/examples/hello-inference/README.md

 The general pattern of expected output should be a dictionary containing the following keys:

-- `sorted_images`: a list of AiCOCO compatible images (see Input Format) attribute sorted by a certain criterion (e.g. by Z-axis or temporal order) to  correlate  with `model_out`.
+* `sorted_images`: a list of AiCOCO compatible images (see Input Format) attribute sorted by a certain criterion (e.g. by Z-axis or temporal order) to  correlate  with `model_out`.

-- `categories`: a dictionary where each key is the class ID.
+* `categories`: a dictionary where each key is the class ID.
 The corresponding value is a dictionary with category information that must be filled with `supercategory_name`, `display` and all necessary details as described in the AiCOCO format, except for fields related to "nanoid".

-- `regressions`: a dictionary where each key is the regression ID.
+* `regressions`: a dictionary where each key is the regression ID.
 The corresponding value is a dictionary with regression information that must be filled with `superregression_name` and all necessary details as described in the AiCOCO format, except for fields related to "nanoid".

-- `model_out`:
+* `model_out`:
-  * classification: classification results in a 2D NumPy with shape of `(c, 1)` for 2D input or `(c, 1)` and `(c, z)` for 3D input.
+  * classification and regression task: classification or regression results in a 1D NumPy with shape of `(n,)`.
+For multi-head cases, simply concatenate outputs of each head and keep the order in `category_ids`.
-  * detection: detection results packed in a dictionary containing key-value pairs of `"bbox_pred"`, `"confidence_score"` and `"regression_value"`.
+  * detection task: detection results packed in a dictionary containing key-value pairs of `"bbox_pred"`, `"confidence_score"` and `"regression_value"`.
     * `"bbox_pred"`: a list of bbox prediction.
-For example, ```[[x_min, y_min, x_max, y_max, cls], ...]```
+For example, ```[[x_min, y_min, x_max, y_max], ...]```
+    * `"cls_pred"`: a list of classification result of each bbox.
     * `"confidence_score"`: (optional) a list of confidence score of each bbox.
     * `"regression_value"`: (optional) a list of regression value of each bbox
-  * regression: regression results in a 2D NumPy with shape of `(c, 1)` for 2D input or `(c, 1)` and `(c, z)` for 3D input.
-  * segmentation: segmentation results in a 4D NumPy array with shape of `(c, z, y, x)`.
+  * segmentation task: segmentation results in a 4D NumPy array with shape of `(c, z, y, x)`.
 For semantic segmentation, the values are binary (0 or 1) and indicate the presence of a class.
 For instance segmentation, the array contains instance IDs as positive integers that indicate different instances.

 ### AiCOCO Format